NikulinVs/NikulinVs.github.io/VariationalBayesian.md

 Our goal is to find an algorithm that estimates $\mathbf{\theta}$ based on given data.

 We have a family of distributions $P_{\theta}(A)$.
 Our goal is to choose "the best" one.
-What should we do?
 Firstly, let's consider a wider family of probability distributions.
 Namely, all possible probability measures over $(X, \Sigma)$.
-Then, the best distribution which fits our data is the average of Dirac measures $\delta_{x_k}(A)$ centered at sample point.
+The best distribution which fits our data is the average of Dirac measures $\delta_{x_k}(A)$ centered at sample point.
 This distribution is called *empirical distribution* of data or *observed point*:

 $$